-Maggie retired from architecture in 2015 and now spends her time guiding artists and designers in hands-on explorations of the multi-disciplinary world of color and advocating for the integration of art and science in color education programs world-wide.
+Maggie retired as an architectural designer in 2015 and now spends her time guiding artists and designers in hands-on explorations of the multi-disciplinary world of color and advocating for the integration of art and science in color education programs world-wide.

 Maggie is lives in Portland, Oregon - which she considers one of the most colorful cities in the world.

 Master of Architecture, Syracuse University.
 Syracuse, New York.
 1988.